Decoding the mysterious 'magic islands' on Saturn's moon

 (CNN)When NASA's Cassini mission surveyed Saturn's largest moon, Titan, in 2013, scientists encountered a mystery they couldn't solve: the "magic islands."

-Radar images showed unexplained bright regions in Ligeia Mare, the second largest body of water on Titan's surface.
+Radar images showed unexplained bright regions in Ligeia Mare, the second largest liquid body on Titan's surface.
 The sea is 50% larger than our own Lake Superior and is comprised of liquid methane, ethane and nitrogen.

 That environment makes the "magic islands" a less-than-ideal vacation spot.
 But the question remained: What are they?